 Recognised refugees have a right to receive a travel document in accordance with the Refugee Convention.
-The travel document for recognised refugees is valid for 5 years.1
+The travel document for recognised refugees is valid for five years.

-If a person with temporary admission is issued a travel document by the SEM, this is called a “passport for a foreign person”.4 It is valid for 10 months and loses its validity at the end of the conducted journey; the document is only issued for one specific journey.
+If a person with temporary admission is issued a travel document by the SEM, this is called a “passport for a foreign person”.
+It is valid for 10 months and loses its validity at the end of the conducted journey; the document is only issued for one specific journey.

 There are important practical obstacles in obtaining travel documents and re-entry permits for foreigners with temporary admission.

-The application for a travel document must be made in person at the cantonal migration office.6 This office will register the application and forward it to the SEM.
+The application for a travel document must be made in person at the cantonal migration office.
+This office will register the application and forward it to the SEM.
 The SEM issues the travel document.
 Applications for a re-entry visa must also be made to the cantonal migration authority, and will be forwarded to the SEM for decision.

 Both recognised refugees and beneficiaries of temporary admission are not allowed to travel to their home country, otherwise they risk losing their protection status.